 The fact that it is a virtual event does not mean that there is no place for sponsors.
 Quite the opposite: Your sponsors can get value and (measurable) visibility through a virtual meeting.
 Besides, attracting sponsors is essential to monetize your virtual meeting and generate revenue.
 Plan how you can give sponsors exposure within your event; get creative and put together special personalized feature packages to offer them.
 You have a wealth of options that will appeal to both sponsors and attendees: branded waiting rooms and breakout sessions, logos and banners placed across the meeting site, virtual booths, live video chat, etc.

-10. Make a plan to promote your virtual meeting.
+10. Make a plan to promote your event.

 The promotion of a virtual event requires not only requires strategic marketing and planning but also a timeline.
 Promotion happens not only before the event but also during and after.
 Start by identifying and understanding your audience.
 Once you locked down the personas you would like to target and defined your goals, you can start planning the appropriate marketing strategy you will use to promote your event.